-Future Appointments – these appointments are typically taken for well child exams, weight checks, follow up visits, medication checks, vaccinations, chronic health issues.
+These appointments are typically taken for well child exams, weight checks, follow up visits, medication checks, vaccinations, chronic health issues.

 Same day Appointments – these appointments are scheduled for sick patients on the same day we receive your call.
 These appointments are filled on a first come - first served basis.

 Depending on the type of form, we ask for a one week notice to have forms completed.
 This allows us time to review the chart and fill out the form completely with the most current health information.
 If you have a check-up scheduled within the time needed for the form, please bring the form to the appointment.